amanparasher/Pokemon_Battle/README.md

 ## Hyperparameter Tuning

 Tuned the Random Forest Classifier by experimenting with different values of `n_estimators` to improve accuracy.
 Plotted graphs to visualize the relationship between `n_estimators`, testing accuracy, and training time.

+## Conclusion

+- The Random Forest Classifier with 400 `n_estimators` achieved the highest accuracy of 94.944%.
+- The project demonstrates the use of machine learning classifiers to predict Pokemon battle outcomes based on their attributes.

+Feel free to explore and modify the code for further improvements and analysis.
+Enjoy predicting Pokemon battles!

+## References

+* Blog for initial reference [here](https://towardsdatascience.com/become-a-pok%C3%A9mon-master-with-machine-learning-f61686542ef1)

+* Datasets can be found on [kaggle](https://www.kaggle.com/datasets/terminus7/pokemon-challenge)

+* The official documentation for [Scikit-learn](https://scikit-learn.org/stable) and [matplotlib](https://matplotlib.org/stable/api/index)